workhorsy/comic_book_reader/README.md

 * Works when offline
 * Regularly tested in Firefox, Chrome, and Internet Explorer

-# TODO NOW:
+# Bugs:
 * CSS animations stack on the page number overlay
-* The page selector often cuts off the bottom row of pages.

-# Bugs:
 * Sometimes pages are not loaded in the correct order (Chrome mostly)
 * Checking for App Cache updates does not work (firefox only)
 * Object URLS are silently corrupted after many pages are created (chrome only)